DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/initial-release-of-ecf-2.md

 ---
 title: Deciding what to build for the initial release of ECF 2
-description: "What we want to build to replace and improve the digital services associated with the Early career framework"
+description: "What we want to build to replace and improve the digital services that facilitate the early career framework (ECF) policy reforms"
 date: 2024-07-11
 ---

 ## What we've been working on

-Over the last two months, we have been working on a discovery to explore the biggest problems in the existing digital services related to the Early career framework (ECF).
+Over the last two months, we have been working on a discovery to explore the biggest problems in the existing digital services that facilitate the early career framework (ECF) policy reforms.

-As part of this work, we had to define the minimum viable product for what we need to build to replace and improve the digital services associated with the ECF.
+As part of this work, we had to define the minimum viable product for what we need to build to replace them.
 The minimum viable product, or MVP, is what we need to build for the new services, before we can initially release them.
 In this context, it's the minimum we need to make the services usable and fulfill their core purposes.

 We need a MVP because it's impossible to address all the problems or build all the solutions at once.
 It's better to release something early that users can test, which we can then improve.
 The smaller this initial release, or MVP, is, the sooner we can do this.